-I’m an author, preacher, retreat leader, spiritual director, and an Episcopal priest, among other things.
+I’m an author, preacher, retreat leader, and an Episcopal priest, among other things.

 For ten years, I served in parish ministry with the people of St. John’s (Chicago), St. Benedict (Bolingbrook), and St. Chrysostom’s (Chicago).
 My first book, Advent in Narnia: Reflections for the Season was published in 2015 by Westminster John Knox Press, who also published Holy Solitude: Lenten Reflections with Saints, Hermits, Prophets, and Rebels in December 2017.

-Before all that happened, I’d graduated with my M.Div. from The University of Chicago Divinity School in 2006 and a certificate in Anglican studies from Seabury-Western Theological Seminary (now Bexley Seabury) a year later.
-I’ve also worked on organic farms, in a corporate law office, as pastor of a rural congregation in New England, and at Trader Joe’s.
+I earned an M.Div. from The University of Chicago Divinity School in 2006 and a certificate in Anglican studies from Seabury-Western Theological Seminary (now Bexley Seabury) in 2007.
+I’ve worked on organic farms, in a corporate law office, as pastor of a rural congregation in New England, and at Trader Joe’s.
 I’ve been married to minister, geographer, and programmer Adam Frieberg since 2008.
-We now in live in DeKalb, Illinois, with two cats and a beagle, in a snug brick colonial we renovated with lots of help from family and friends, a long story.
-We’re members of St. Paul’s Episcopal Church, DeKalb.
+We live in DeKalb, Illinois, with two cats and a beagle, in a snug brick colonial we are renovating with lots of help from family and friends.
+We’re members of St. Paul’s Episcopal Church, DeKalb, where I’m also a priest associate.

 For more of my story, check out the blog I kept from 2012-16 in the Chicago suburbs, The Vicar of Bolingbrook. , which chronicles life and ministry in a mysteriously diverse and seemingly soulless exurb that was in fact full of life, stories, and soul.
 Also, you’ll find a link to my 2014 sabbatical blog, “Stranger, Guest, Pilgrim” about a month I spent living in a hermitage as well as our travels to Jerusalem, Jordan, and Rome.

-My latest project is a devotional for preachers, three volumes that will be companions to the Connections preaching reference series.
+My latest project is a lectionary-based devotional, three volumes of weekly readings and reflections that will be companion prayer journals to the Connections preaching reference series.
+This year, I’m also enrolled in the spiritual direction certification program at The Claret Center in Chicago.